Mikelew88/ChefNet/README.md

 ### Data Issues

 The data is not perfect, below is a slide that shows two different images for the same recipe.
-Not only can the sugar cookie look completely different based on the decoration decisions, but there are also misplaced pictures:
+Not only can the sugar cookie look completely different based on the decoration decisions, but there are also misplaced pictures.

+As an example, below you may see two user submitted images for the same sugar cookie recipe.
+The first illustrates how a cooking may look like just about anything, the second shows how users misplace images:

 <img src="images/User_imgs.png" width="">